-Homeowners looking for a grass that tolerates drought and foot traffic without needing large amounts of fertilizer can meet these needs with a zoysia grass lawn.
-This dense, warm weather-loving grass came to the United States at the beginning of the 20th century, and has become a dominant lawn grass in many suburbs across the lower half of the United States.
+This dense, warm-weather-loving grass was introduced to the United States at the beginning of the 20th century and has become a dominant lawn grass in many suburbs across the southern half of the United States.

 The dense turf of zoysia grass is often used in parks, golf courses, and other places of high foot traffic.
 Core aeration in the early summer can help to keep zoysia grass from forming a dense mat of thatch that prevents water and fertilizer from penetrating the soil.
 Mowing zoysia grass often and taking off no more than a third of the grass height is better than allowing the grass to grow tall and then scalping it.

-Zoysia grass needs full sun to maintain a lush, dense carpet on your lawn.
-As shade increases, the grasses will become thin, which allows weeds to grow and compete, further stressing the grass.
+Zoysia grass needs full sun to maintain a plush, dense carpet on your lawn.
+As shade increases, the grass will become thin, which allows weeds to grow and compete, further stressing the grass.

 One of the benefits of zoysia grass is the wide variety of soils it tolerates.
-Even acid soils are not a problem, although if the pH is below 6.0 you may need a lime application.
-Good drainage will help zoysia to create a deep root system that increases the drought tolerance of the grass.
+Even acidic soils are not a problem, although, if the soil pH is below 6.0, you might need to apply lime.
+Good drainage will help zoysia to create a deep root system that increases its drought tolerance.

-Zoysia grows best on an inch of water per week, but the grass is drought tolerant.
-Water deeply to encourage deep root systems that endure brief droughts.
-If your soil is compacted or characterized by clay, adjust your irrigation appropriately to the dry side.
-Watering early in the morning allows grass to dry quickly, preventing fungal diseases.
+Zoysia grows best with one inch of water per week, but it is drought tolerant.
+Water deeply to encourage a deep root system that can endure brief droughts.
+If your soil is compacted or is predominately clay, adjust water irrigation appropriately to the dry side.
+Watering early in the morning allows grass to dry quickly and potentially prevent fungal diseases.

 Temperature and Humidity